XML RSS

 Fold the stiff egg whites carefully into the flour and egg mixture.

-Melt some butter in a large frying pan.
-Pour in the dough and then sprinkle with raisins.
+Melt a little butter in a large frying pan.
+Pour in the dough and sprinkle on the raisins.
 Cook on one side for a couple of minutes, turn over, cook and then chop into rough pieces with a fork.

 Google